Extending/Shrinking Text Selection

 Create a class that implements the

-ExtendWordSelectionHandlerinterface and register it as a
+ExtendWordSelectionHandlerinterface and register it in a

 com.intellij.extendWordSelectionHandlerEP in your plugin.xml.